דע ותמונות רבות על טנק המרכבה

 sun now approached the eyes of the

-Syrians and Tal ordered the farmers and equipment to go right up to the border fence
+Syrians and Tal ordered the men & equipment right up to the border fence area & the Syrians opened

-Syrians opened withering fire down on the farmers in their armor tractors
+withering fire down on the farmers in the armor tractors

 went